Skip to main content Skip to navigation

 My working day involves: Anything from planning how our many amazing alumni can help to support students, to finding out about our incredible research to make sure we can spread the word.

-The project I’ve most enjoyed working on: I’d like all of our 253,000 alumni around the world to stay engaged with the University, wherever they go and whatever they do.
+The project I’ve most enjoyed working on: I’d like all of our alumni community around the world to stay engaged with the University, wherever they go and whatever they do.
 And for our students to start thinking of themselves as ‘future alumni’ from the moment they receive their offer from Warwick.

 What I most enjoy about working at Warwick: The appetite to really drive change for global good.